Funded Projects and Programs

 TouchPoint Medical, Incorporated - Relocating & joining their global headquarters and manufacturing operation facilities

-Tru Simulation + Training - Expanding their Pilot Training Center
+Tru Simulation + Training - Expanded their Pilot Training Center

-Welbilt FSG U.S. Holdings - Expansion to include Corporate Offices
+Welbilt FSG U.S. Holdings - Expanding to include Corporate Offices onsite

 The Pasco County Board of County Commissioners has approved an Amended and Restated Funding Agreement with the Pasco Economic Development Council (Pasco EDC) for additional funding in FY2018/2019 and a two year extension, beyond the original cooperative funding agreement.
 This agreement provides additional funding, in the amount of $2,028,000 from the JEO Trust Fund, to execute the following programs and services: